 Is Edge Better Than Internet Explorer?

-Codenamed “Project Spartan” – it was Microsoft’s attempt to launch a cut-down and efficient software – Edge was conceived in 2015.
+Codenamed “Project Spartan” – Microsoft attempted to launch a cut-down and efficient software – Edge was conceived in 2015.

-Although Edge now being operational, Microsoft was still suffering from the same issue.
-Additionally, its rendering engine is different than that of its competitors and had very little uptake among users.
+Although Edge now being operational, Microsoft is still suffering from the same issue.
+Additionally, its rendering engine is different than that of its competitors and has very little uptake among users.
 Because of that, devs did not optimize websites for it and the browser ran into major technical issues again.

 Whether or not it will make a difference is yet to be known.
 About 65% of the world’s population uses Chrome, followed by Apple’s Safari (which has a market share of 16%) with Firefox, and Edge falling behind – with less than 2% of the market.